purna135/Inara-Foundation-Website/project-content.md

 The workshop encouraged a strong sense of community with enthusiasm and appreciation flowing freely among all participants.

-HAPPINESS PROJECT V5.: From August 11 to 18, 2025, Inara Foundation organized the fifth edition of the Happiness Project : a week-long initiative designed to nurture mental well-being through simple, mindful activities.

-Each day introduced a small yet meaningful challenge aimed at boosting happiness and encouraging self-care.
-The project began with a few guiding “soft constants,” including hydration goals, gratitude journaling, and a daily step count challenge.
-These gentle practices formed the foundation for the week ahead.

-The first day focused on creativity through an artistic activity, followed by a decluttering challenge on the second day.
-On the third day, participants wrote heartfelt letters of encouragement to themselves, while the fourth day invited everyone to explore their culinary creativity.

-The week concluded with a virtual gathering that brought together all participants and volunteers to reflect on their experiences, share stories, and celebrate the spirit of positivity the project inspired.

 PROJECT AMRIT : From June 3 to 5, during the peak of summer heat, Inara collaborated with People for Animals to bring relief to both people and animals through Project Amrit.
 Water containers were set up across the city to help birds and stray animals stay hydrated in the scorching weather.

 Throughout the three days, Inara volunteers distributed refreshments to traffic officers and security guards enduring long hours in the sun.
 On the second day, they also shared a healthy, homemade summer drink with auto drivers, bus drivers, and commuters, a simple gesture that carried immense warmth and gratitude.